-The 17 Spheres of Earth
+The “Spheres” of Earth

 If you get into the nitty-gritty, you can count as many as 17 spheres of Earth.
 But some spheres are just part of larger ones.

 So today, let’s round up a list of Earth’s spheres.
-From inside to outside Earth, here the spheres of Earth.
+From inside to outside Earth, here are the spheres of Earth.

 In fact, the deepest anyone has ever dug is just 12.7 km into the crust.
 But the Earth’s radius is 6,371 km, so we just barely scratched the surface!
 In order to better understand the mesosphere, we use tomography and seismic waves.

 The crust of the Earth floats on the asthenosphere.
 But I don’t want you to picture it like a boat floating on water.
 It’s more like a plasticky substance.

 This is where lava spews out at mid-oceanic ridges deep within the ocean.
-But continental crust is the opposite.
+But the continental crust is the opposite.
 It’s old and forms the continents we live and play on.

 All the rocks on Earth make up the rigid sphere of Earth known as the lithosphere.
-The lithosphere is hard, brittle and old.
+The lithosphere is hard, brittle, and old.
 The oldest rocks in the lithosphere are more than 4 billion years old.